0xtechnoir/docs-crawler/README.md

 ## Features

+- **Universal Compatibility**: Works with any documentation site that has a sitemap (GitBook, Docusaurus, ReadTheDocs, etc.)
 - **Fast & Efficient**: Crawls documentation sites using sitemaps for optimal speed
+- **Smart Content Extraction**: Automatically finds and extracts main content from various site structures
 - **Clean Output**: Extracts only the essential content, removing navigation, ads, and other noise
 - **Multiple Formats**: Generates markdown, HTML, and PDF outputs
 - **NotebookLM Ready**: Creates clean markdown files perfect for AI documentation analysis